jansmolders86/mediacenterjs/README.md

 		```

 * if you get an 'Socket is not open' error on Windows, please place the bin folder inside the MCJS folder.
 You can download the binaries here: https://github.com/jansmolders86/mediacenterjs-windows-binaries/archive/master.zip

+* No audio on Ubuntu: Ubuntu needs 3rd party audio codecs to play mp3.

 Running MediacenterJS